jasonhuh/UASCO/milk/README.md

-The key to this problem is to sort each milk by price, and then add amount of each milk with lowest price until the total amount of added milk is the same as N.
+The key to this problem is to sort each milk by price, and then *greedily* add amount of each milk with lowest price until the total amount of added milk is the same as N.

 Here is a solution: